VMware Infrastructure Toolkit – PowerShell Scripting

 Using PowerGUI and VI Toolkit for PowerShell I created two scripts: one script queries the Virtual Center for data storage capacity and utilization.
 The second script queries for VM to host capacity and memory – CPU metrics.
 The information is saved to a .CSV files once a week.

-The VM dashboard has been well received by managers and those who want to follow week by week changes and usage of the virtual infrastructure.
-It also helps to proactively grow the VI because we can see weekly growth of each environment and know in advance to add more storage or other server resources.
+The VM dashboard has been well received by managers and those who want to follow week-by-week changes and usage of the virtual infrastructure.
+It also helps to proactively grow the VI because we can see the weekly growth of each environment and know in advance to add more storage or other server resources.

 To get started writing PowerShell scripts or to borrow scripts already written visit the VMware VMTN blog for PowerShell.